PhilJG/baybayin/README.md

 ## Description

-This project was developed for users with an interest in the babayin script.
+This project was developed for users with an interest in the baybayin script.
 It is best learned by daily review through spaced repition review.

+Here is the a [link](http://paulmorrow.ca/bayeng1.html) I have been using for reference that dives deeper into the subject

 This is a personal passion project of mine and has been built with HTML5, CSS3 & Javascript.
 It is the first webapp I have built from scratch.
 I plan to iterate and improve on it as my skill improves.